 As mentioned, menopause and vaginal dryness tend to complicate sex life.
 Libido might plummet as a result of vaginal dryness, but the good news is that there are ways to address these challenges.
 Evidence even shows that women who have sex more tend to experience less vaginal atrophy – so the question is where do we start?

 Doctors recommend over the counter vaginal moisturizers and lubricants which can be applied to the vagina before sex or bedtime.
 While these products might temporarily give your vagina the moisture it needs, cannabis might be the best solution to get your sex life back on track.
-When cannabinoids (CBD and THC) are applied directly to your vagina using a cream or suppository, they encourage blood flow right to the vaginal tissues.
+When cannabinoids (CBD and THC) are applied directly to your vagina using a cream or a vaginal suppository, they encourage blood flow right to the vaginal tissues.
 Additionally, cannabis can relax muscles and fight inflammation in these tissues (more on that here).

 Regardless of the approach a woman takes to address her vaginal dryness, the important thing is that she doesn’t settle.
 There are so many variables that cause this dryness, so it’s important that women consider a multitude of solutions when it comes to feeling like themselves again.